rev138/pod_feeder/README.md

     -p   --password <********>           The D* user password -r   --url-tags                      Attempt to automatically hashtagify the RSS link URL (default: off) -t   --auto-tag <#hashtag>           Hashtags to add to all posts.
-May be specified multiple times (default: none) -s   --insecure <yes>                Allows the option to bypass any errors caused from self-signed certificates(default: no)
+May be specified multiple times (default: none) -s   --insecure                      Allows the option to bypass any errors caused from self-signed certificates(default: off)
     -u   --username <user>               The D* login username -v   --via <string>                  Sets the 'posted via' text (default: 'pod_feeder') -w   --post-raw-link                 Post the raw link instead of hyperlinking the article title (default: off)